Trumpkin’s Notes On Barrels

 Interestingly, 200°f with fairly even head to toe and front to back temps is much more comfortable and enjoyable than 180°f with more uneven temps.
 This is why sauna builders in Finland work so hard to get benches up higher and why Finn’s never ask what the temp was but how the lóyly was.

 Low benches also affect steam.
 When we throw water on the stones we want to feel the steam descend down on us from above and make its way down our entire body from our head to our toes enveloping us evenly on every inch.
 Bathers in barrels often only feel this down to their chest and maybe their waist.
-The steam in barrels often will not go below or much below the widest part of the barrel.
+The steam in barrels often will not go below the widest part of the barrel.

-These could perhaps best be described as head saunas, not saunas.
+Barrels can perhaps best be described as head saunas, not saunas.

 No Heat Cavity Above The Door – A good sauna has a large cavity above the door to store heat.
 Without this a significant amount of heat escapes each time the door is opened which is uncomfortable for bathers, takes considerable time to reheat and is a waste of energy.
 This is worse in barrels as the shape effectively channels the heat up and out of the door.
 It’s like someone designed it to evacuate valuable heat as quickly and efficiently as possible.